tmbarald/SeniorDesign/README.md

 <b> update_settings() </b> - Opens a new, small window that will allow the user to change the settings of the camera.
 This is still a work in progress.
 Triggered via a button press on the main GUI.

 <b> close_settings_window() </b> - Closes the settings window.
 Triggered via a button click on the settings window.

+<b> new_analysis() </b> - Opens a new instance of the LipAnalysis class for performing the analysis.
+Triggered via button click in the file menu.

+<b> new_video() </b> - Enables the video feed from the depth camera and attempts to close a portion of the LipAnalysis object.
+Triggered via button click in the file menu.

+<b> safe_exit() </b> - Sets the  <i>quit</i> variable to true and attempts to stop all future canvas updates.
+Triggered via button click in the file menu or attempting to close the program.

+<b> exit() </b> - Attempts to close the main parent window and destroy all children widgets in order to free memory and end the program.
+Triggered via internal call from within the update() function.

 Future work on the menu system includes, manipulating camera settings such as resolution and FPS as well as running the data processing scripts from the GUI itself.